Ruiyang1210W/Data-Analysis-and-ML-Cases/README.md

 4. Navigate to any project notebook and run the cells sequentially

 **Note:** Some projects were developed in Google Colab.
 You may need to adjust file paths if running locally.
+Datasets are not included in this repository.

 ---

+## About This Repository

+This repository contains educational projects completed as part of the **MIT IDSS Data Science and machine learning: making data-driven decisions**.
+The work is shared publicly for educational and professional development purposes with proper attribution to MIT IDSS.

+**Datasets:** Not included in this repository per educational use guidelines.

+**Original Work:** All analysis, code implementation, visualizations, insights, and recommendations are original work completed independently as part of the certification requirements.

+---

 ## License

+MIT License - See [LICENSE](LICENSE) file for details.

 This repository is for educational and portfolio purposes.
-Please do not redistribute project datasets without permission.
+Project datasets are not redistributed in accordance with MIT IDSS guidelines.